GLIMS-RGI/rgi_user_guide/docs/products/glacier_product.md

 Example of the glacier terminus location (red dots) plotted with the centerlines product (purple) drawn over the glacier product (light blue).
 :::

-### Glacier length `lmax_m`
+### Glacier length

-The maximum length (in meters) is computed from the main centerline in the local map projection (UTM).
-Absolute glacier length is a highly subjective measure, and depends on the chosen "head" of the glacier.
-The centerline algorithm from {cite:t}`Kienholz2014` selects potential centerline heads by looking for local maxima along the glacier outline, and then computes all centerlines joining the heads to the terminus.
-The main centerline is the longest of them, i.e. the computed glacier length is often longer than the shortest route from the highest to the lowest point of the glacier.
+The maximum length (`lmax_m`, in meters) is computed from the main centerline in the RGI 7.0 glacier centerline product.
+Absolute glacier length is a subjective measure, and principally depends on the chosen "head" of the glacier.
+The head is distinct from the maximum elevation of the glacier.
+The centerline algorithm from {cite:t}`Kienholz2014` selects potential heads by searching for local maxima along the glacier outline, and then computes all the centerlines joining all heads to the single terminus.
+The longest of them is selected as the main centerline, which implies that the computed glacier length is often longer than the shortest route from the highest to the lowest point of the glacier.

-### `surge_type`
+### Surge type

 The `surge_type` attribute contains information on evidence for surging, and is based on the following datasets: